Mandatory watercraft inspection

 Mandatory self-certification

-Water equipment not included in inspection programs will require a self-certification permit.
+Other water equipment that is not prohibited still requires a self-certification permit.
 This includes:

 Self-certification permit locations